 Olive oil and coconut oil.
 It is an Indian recipe.
 The mixture should be mostly olive oil, and then some coconut oil (I don’t know the exact measurements).
 Rub it into your scalp and then wrap a hot towel around all of your hair and your head so that your pores open up.
 Do this once a week, no more!
 Or else your pores will be filled with oil.

 I hope this works for you!
-Like everyone said too, trimm as well :)posted almost 4 years ago
+Like everyone said too, trimm as well :)posted over 5 years ago

 1) Vitamins, vitamins, vitamins!